Finland93/FastSiteSearchChatbot/README.md

 # Fast Site Search Chatbot – Chatbot Plugin for WordPress

 A lightweight, privacy-friendly **chatbot for WordPress** that lets visitors quickly find content on your site.
 It scans your posts and pages into a private JSON index and provides an **instant floating chat widget** for user questions — no external APIs or AI required.
+[Test it out here](https://money-protocol.com/course-navigation/).

 ---